 - Q: How many bikes can fit on the racks at a time?

-A: All of our Metro buses can carry up to two bikes at the front.
+A: All of our Metro vehicles can carry up to two bikes at the front.
 The maximum weight for each bike is 24kg.

 - Q: If the racks are full, can I take my bike inside the bus?

-A: Unfortunately no. Due to safety requirements, bikes cannot be carried inside buses.
+A: Unfortunately no. Due to safety requirements, bikes cannot be carried inside vehicles.

 - Q: What size wheels are the racks designed to carry?